dwws-ufes/2018-eCommerce/README.md

 # 2018-eCommerce
-Assignment for the 2018 edition of the "Web Development and the Semantic Web" course, by Douglas Funayama Tavares and Vitor Henrique de Moraes Escalfoni.
+Assignment for the 2018 edition of the "Web Development and the Semantic Web" course, by [Douglas Funayama Tavares](https://github.com/Funay1) and [Vitor Henrique de Moraes Escalfoni](https://github.com/scalfs).

-Technology involved: Spring Boot, Spring MVC, Spring Data, Spring Security, Tomcat, MySQL, Maven, Jena, Java and Docker.
+Technologies involved: Spring Boot, Spring MVC, Spring Data, Spring Security, Tomcat, MySQL, Maven, Jena, Java and Docker.

 ## Installation Guide
 It will be presented a variety of ways to deploy and test the application.
 For all of those you need to clone this repository to your machine, and follow the respective guide to deploy.